 Scroll down until you see the “Header and Footer Scripts” box like so:

-Paste your tracking code into this box.
+Paste your tracking code into the top box.
 (If you already have code in here, paste the Analytics code at the bottom.)
-Don’t forget to save!

 Installing tracking code in Elegant Themes